jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 ```

 2013.
-Haiven, Max.
-Crises of Imagination, Crises of
+Haiven, Max. _Crises of Imagination, Crises of_
-Power: Capitalism, Creativity and the Com-
+_Power: Capitalism, Creativity and the Com-_
-mons.
-New York: Zed Books, 2014.
+_mons._ New York: Zed Books, 2014.
-Harris, Malcom, ed.
-Share or Die: Voices of the
+Harris, Malcom, ed. _Share or Die: Voices of the_
-Get Lost Generation in the Age of Crisis.
-With
+_Get Lost Generation in the Age of Crisis._ With
 Neal Gorenflo.
 Gabriola Island, BC: New
 Society, 2012.
-Hermida, Alfred.
-Tell Everyone: Why We Share
+Hermida, Alfred. _Tell Everyone: Why We Share_
-and Why It Matters.
-Toronto: Doubleday
+_and Why It Matters._ Toronto: Doubleday
 Canada, 2014.
-Hyde, Lewis.
-Common as Air: Revolution, Art,
+Hyde, Lewis. _Common as Air: Revolution, Art,_
-and Ownership.
+_and Ownership_.
 New York: Farrar, Straus
 and Giroux, 2010.
-———.
-The Gift: Creativity and the Artist in the
+———. _The Gift: Creativity and the Artist in the_
-Modern World.
+_Modern World_.
 2nd Vintage Books edition.
 New York: Vintage Books, 2007.
-Kelley, Tom, and David Kelley.
-Creative Confi-
+Kelley, Tom, and David Kelley. _Creative Confi-_
-dence: Unleashing the Potential within Us All.
+_dence: Unleashing the Potential within Us All._
 New York: Crown, 2013.
-Kelly, Marjorie.
-Owning Our Future: The Emerg-
+Kelly, Marjorie. _Owning Our Future: The Emerg-_
-ing Ownership Revolution; Journeys to a
+_ing Ownership Revolution; Journeys to a_
-Generative Economy.
+_Generative Economy_.
 San Francisco:
 Berrett-Koehler, 2012.
-Kleon, Austin.
-Show Your Work: 10 Ways to
+Kleon, Austin. _Show Your Work: 10 Ways to_
-Share Your Creativity and Get Discovered.
+_Share Your Creativity and Get Discovered._
 New York: Workman, 2014.
-———.
-Steal Like an Artist: 10 Things Nobody
+———. _Steal Like an Artist: 10 Things Nobody_
-Told You about Being Creative.
-New York:
+_Told You about Being Creative._ New York:
 Workman, 2012.
-Kramer, Bryan.
-Shareology: How Sharing Is
+Kramer, Bryan. _Shareology: How Sharing Is_
-Powering the Human Economy.
-New York:
+_Powering the Human Economy._ New York:
 Morgan James, 2016.
 Lee, David.
 “Inside Medium: An Attempt to
 Bring Civility to the Internet.”
 BBC News,
 March 3, 2016. www.bbc.com/news
 /technology-35709680
-Lessig, Lawrence.
-Remix: Making Art and Com-
+Lessig, Lawrence. _Remix: Making Art and Com-_

 _merce Thrive in the Hybrid Economy_.
 New
 York: Penguin Press, 2008.